lcsig/Sequence-Searcher/README.md

 3. Round, fix or trunc, abs, floor and ceil.
 4. Constants: PI and E.

+Note: This feature will take more time on Windows operating system.

 ### 5. Advanced Search Queries
 1. Shift The Sequence with Constant and Search